jelefra/advent-of-code/README.md

 ## Comments

 Committed solutions are solutions that were submitted to the contest, after refactoring.
-Refactoring is done after part 2 is completed.
-Refactoring may involve replacing hard-coded values with functions, renaming variables, extracting helper functions, etc. It does not involve major logic changes.
+Refactoring is done after each part is completed and may involve replacing hard-coded values with functions, renaming variables, extracting helper functions, etc. It does not involve major logic changes.

 In a first stage, I don't attempt to be clever and I try to focus on readability instead, keeping in mind extensibility when relevant.